FFmpeg/FFmpeg/SMP/project_generate/readme.txt

 The generator is designed to automatically resolve dependencies so if a configure option is disabled all options that depend on it will also be disabled accordingly.

+For a complete list of available commands the "--help" option can be passed to the generator.
+This will give the complete list of accepted options based on the current sources.

 By default the generator will build a project using the latest available toolchain detected on the host computer.
 This can be changed by hand in the generated projects properties "Project Configuration->General->Platform Toolset" if an older toolset is desired.
 The generator